bwinter/resume/Brendan-Winter-Resume.md

 * Cut SQL prototyping, data analysis, and debugging from **days** to **hours** by building a **project-specific GPT** grounded in the team's models, log schema, and datasets.

-* Replaced 1/7/14-day usage/conversion rollups with full-history reporting over **10M+ rows** while maintaining baseline response times and simplifying maintenance — by reducing joins, centralizing models and adding caching (Athena/Iceberg/CloudFront logs/Metabase).
+* Replaced 1/7/14-day usage/conversion rollups with full-history reporting over 10M+ rows while maintaining baseline response times and simplifying maintenance — by reducing joins, centralizing models and adding caching (Athena/Iceberg/CloudFront logs/Metabase).

 | Software Reliability Engineer 3, VMware | *remote, Jan 2020 — Dec 2023* |
 | :---- | ----: |

 * Standardized ops visibility across Tanzu, collaborating with **20** microservice teams to define **SLIs & error budgets**, producing a single-pane dashboard with \~200 charts and \~**60 SLIs**.

-* Productize dashboard approach with **dashboards-as-code** (**Terraform**) — authored 6 reusable modules and maintained the Wavefront Terraform provider and Go client so teams could self-serve.
+* Productize dashboard approach with **dashboards-as-code** (Terraform) — authored 6 reusable modules and maintained the Wavefront Terraform provider and **Go** client to simplify configuration and share logic.

 * Provided Tanzu Mission Control continuous monitoring against its **99.99% SLO** by building and operating a **Kubernetes** cluster running custom SLI probes/controllers that emitted metrics to Wavefront (**time-series DB**).
 (Kustomize/GitOps, Vault, Python and kubebuilder)

 * Drove cross-service **incident triage** for Tanzu microservice teams, resolving a dozen "no-owner" incidents by leading RCAs and handing off results to service teams and their leadership.

-* Led Pivotal Web Services' sunset — offboarding **hundreds of thousands of users** and reduced PaaS run-rate by \~$1M/month — by planning cutovers/comms and sequencing cohort removals on **AWS**/Cloud Foundry.
+* Led Pivotal Web Services' sunset — offboarding **hundreds of thousands of users** and reducing run-rate by \~$1M/month — by planning cutovers/comms and sequencing cohort removals (Rails/AWS/Cloud Foundry).

 | Senior Software Engineer, Pivotal (acquired by VMware) | *in-office, Feb 2018 — Jan 2020* |
 | :---- | ----: |